-an accessory data center if it requires more than five megawatts (5 MW) of power to operate.
+an accessory data center if it requires more than three megawatts (3 MW) of power to operate.

+Artificial Intelligence.
+The term "artificial intelligence" (“AI”) means a machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations or decisions influencing real or virtual environments.
+Artificial intelligence systems use machine and human-based inputs to- (A) perceive real and virtual environments; (B) abstract such perceptions into models through analysis in an automated manner; and (C) use model inference to formulate options for information or action.

 Closed-Loop Cooling System.
 A sealed system where coolant circulates continuously, absorbing heat from a source, and then transfers that heat to a heat exchanger for removal, without the coolant ever being exposed to the environment.
+There are several different types and models of closed loop cooling systems.

 Colocation Data Center.
 A data center that is rented out by the owner to provide space to other businesses for their servers and other computing hardware.
 In addition to providing physical space, colocation facilities may offer additional services including maintenance, backup power systems, and multiple network connections.
-A colocation data center may be a small-scale, medium-scale or hyperscale data center.

 Data Center.
 A use involving a building or other structure that is primarily occupied by computers and/or telecommunications equipment and related equipment, including supporting equipment, where information is processed, transferred, or stored.
-A data center use shall not include a digital mining use.
-A data center which includes on-site solar or wind energy generation facilities used or intended to be used to supply power to the data center shall comply with the requirements of the zoning ordinance and any other ordinances regulating those uses.
+A data center use shall not include a digital mining use. .
+The term data center refers to, but is not limited to, small, medium, and hyperscale data center facilities and associated infrastructure designed and utilized to train, deploy, manage, store, and support generative artificial intelligence (“AI”) and machine learning algorithms.
+A data center which includes on-site natural gas, nuclear, diesel generation, solar or wind energy generation facilities used or intended to be used to supply power to the data center shall comply with the requirements of the zoning ordinance and any other ordinances regulating those uses.